 The Company's products are generally not sold with a right of return, and the Company's contracts generally provide a fixed transaction price.
 However, the Company from time to time offers variable consideration such as volume discounts.
-The Company also offers extended payment terms beyond one year, trade-in allowance for old systems, and commissions or other forms of payment to customers.
+The Company also from time to time offers extended payment terms beyond one year, trade-in allowance for old systems, and commissions or other forms of payment to customers.
+The Company elected to use the practical expedient to not adjust for a significant financing component if the gap between payment and delivery was expected, at the contract inception, to be less than one year.

 The stand-alone selling price ("SSP") of performance obligations is determined based on observable prices at which the Company separately sells the products and services.
 If the SSP is not directly observable, then the Company will estimate the SSP considering market conditions, entity-specific factors, and information about the customer or class of customer that is reasonably available.
 The SSP is generally assessed as a percentage of the list price.
 The contract consideration allocation is based on the SSP at contract inception.
 The consideration (net of any discounts) is allocated among separate products and services in a bundle based on their individual SSP.
-For contract modifications that add additional goods or services or changes pricing, the SSP is used for allocation to the remaining performance obligations.
+For contract modifications that add additional goods or services or changes pricing, the most recent SSP is used for allocation to the remaining performance obligations.